Kristianwhittick/blend-pdf/docs/tasks_and_status.md

 - All core development phases are complete
 - Application is production-ready with full functionality
 - Phase 4 is an optional performance enhancement
-- Comprehensive test plan available in `docs/TEST.md`
+- Comprehensive test plan available in `docs/TEST.md` with 140+ test cases
 - All research and reference materials preserved in `/tests/` and `/docs/`
+- Phase 4 implementation should follow the pattern demonstrated in `test16_final_memory_approach.go`
+- API knowledge base complete in `/docs/api_knowledge.md`
+- Memory processing research documented in `/docs/memory_processing_summary.md`